RARangel/Election_Analysis/README.md

 ## Overview of Project
 ### Purpose

-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election:

-## Analysis
-### Election summary to include

 Total number of votes cast
 A complete list of candidates who received votes
 Total number of votes each candidate received Percentage of votes each candidate won
-The winner of the election based on popular vote
+The winner of the election based on popular vote County with largest voter percentage
 ### Resources

 Data Source: election_results.csv
 Software: Python version 3.7, Visual Studio Code, 1.64.2

 ## Results
-### The analysis of the election will include:
+### Election statistics
+o	Total Number of Votes:  369,711 o	County Breakdown: Number of votes and the percentage of total votes for each county in the precinct
+    Jefferson: 10.5% (38,855)
+    Denver: 82.8% (306,055)
+    Arapahoe: 6.7% (24,801)
+o	Denver county had the largest number of votes

+o	Candidate Breakdown:
-Total Number of Votes
+  Candidate: Percentage of Total Votes (Total Number of Votes) Charles Casper Stockham: 23.0% (85,213)

-Each candidate receiving votes : percentage of popular vote won (total number of votes)

-Winning Candidate
+  Diana DeGette: 73.8% (272,892)
+  Raymon Anthony Doane: 3.1% (11,606)

-Winning Vote Count
+o	Winning candidate:
+Diana DeGette

+##Election-Audit Summary
+### Enhancements / Improvements

+With modification, some examples of future use of this code for elections include:
-Winning Percentage of total vote
+  Type of vote cast, party affiliation of candidates,